ecomfe/veui-docs/one/docs/en-US/components/tooltip.md

 `.sync`
 :::

-Whether the tooltip is displayed.
+Specifies whether to show the tooltip or not.
 ^^^

 ^^^position
-Denotes the target element of the tooltip.
-Used with [Popper.js](https://popper.js.org/)-style placement syntax, see [`Popper.placements`](https://popper.js.org/popper-documentation.html#Popper.placements).
+Specifies the positioning options.
+Uses the positioning syntax of [Popper.js](https://popper.js.org/), see [`Popper.placements`](https://popper.js.org/docs/v1/#Popper.placements) for more information.
 ^^^

 ^^^trigger
-The event that triggers the toggle of the tooltip.
-Can take valid values for `v-outside` directive's `trigger` parameter, and can use <code>&#0096;${open}-${close}&#0096;</code> syntax to specify different trigger event for showing/hiding the tooltip.
-When specified as `custom`, `v-outside` will not be leveraged to automatically toggle the tooltip.
+Specifies how to trigger the tooltip.
+The supported values are the [`trigger`](../directives/v-outside#options-trigger) option of the [`v-outside`](../directives/v-outside) directive binding value, and the <code>&#0096;${open}-${close}&#0096;</code> syntax specifies the timing of opening/closing the tooltip respectively.
+In addition, when `trigger` is set to `custom`, the `v-outside` functionality will not be automatically applied.

-eg. `click` denotes showing the tooltip after clicking the `target` and hiding it after clicking outside. `hover-mousedown` denotes showing the tooltip after hovering the `target`, and hiding it after clicking outside.
+For example, `click` means that the tooltip opens when the `target` is clicked and closes when the blank space is clicked; `hover-mousedown` means that the tooltip opens when the cursor enters the `target` and closes when the mouse is pressed in the blank space.
 ^^^

 ### Slots